-Three prime long-term contracts have been concluded with WIEH and WINGAS for the delivery of 22.3 billion cubic meters per year in the plateau period, with another long-term contract signed for the delivery of 5 billion cubic meters of gas per year to Romania.
-LLC Gazprom Export has signed an agreement with WIEH, WINGAS and WIEE extending these contracts till 2031.
+Several long-term contracts have been concluded with WIEH and WINGAS.
+Gazprom Export has signed an agreement with WIEH, WINGAS and WIEE extending these contracts till 2031.

-After JSC Gazprom created its subsidiary in Britain — the Gazprom Marketing & Trading Ltd. (GM&T) — it began to develop cooperation with WINGAS concerning gas sales on the British market.
-The first, small deliveries began in 1999.
+Once Gazprom Export’s subsidiary company — Gazprom Marketing & Trading Ltd. (GM&T) was founded in Britain, it began to develop cooperation with WINGAS concerning gas sales on the British market.
+The first small deliveries began in 1999.
 Shipments were made using the Gazprom-owned reverse flow capacities of the Interconnector gas pipeline.

-Following 2011, Gazprom Export’s delivery volume in Germany, Belgium and the Britain through WINGAS and WIEH was more than 20 billion cubic meters.
+By the end of 2013, Gazprom Export’s total deliveries to Germany, Belgium and Britain through WINGAS and WIEH stood at 24 billion cubic meters.

 Eco‐friendly Mobility for Poland – 07.11.2013